harrypmdev/forest-exploration/README.md

 **Drop Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'drop' command to drop items.
+They may choose to do this if their inventory is becoming crowded with duplicate items.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- This command could have future utilisation if a carrying capacity was introduced.

 <details>
 <summary> Drop Command Screenshot </summary>